 But all of this achievement would not have been possible without the written word.
-In older times libraries were vital to human progress, places were learning could be concentrated and those interested in it might gather.
+In older times libraries were vital to human progress, places where learning could be concentrated and those interested in it might gather.

 This article takes a look at two of Prague’s libraries.
-They the best historical libraries in Prague, and perhaps two of the best in the world.
+They are the best historical libraries in Prague, and perhaps two of the best in the world.
 These are the Strahov Monastery’s library and the Clementinum’s library, each showcasing a huge variety of ancient tomes and rare antiques in beautiful architectural surroundings.

 Luckily both of these buildings are very conveniently located and easily accessible using Prague’s comprehensive public transport system.